Hey,

 What do you think?

-Again, I’m not the new Anderson Silva, Rafael Aghayev or even Chuck Norris – but I’ve seen some really great fighters in my days – and these three habits (1.
+Again, I’m not the new Chuck Norris but I’ve seen some really great fighters in my days – and these three habits (1.
 Mobile, 2.
 Playful, 3.
-Committed) are just a few of the numerous habits I’ve noticed to be universal in the most successful Karate fighters out there.
+Committed) are just a few of the numerous habits I’ve noticed to be universal in the most successful Karate kumite players out there.